Conditional Rates

 Device-specific conditional rates

-Device-specific rates are hotel rates that are only visible to and bookable by users on a specific device: mobile, tablet, or desktop.
-The rates are provided by our partners; end-users can see and book the same device-specific rates on the partner’s site.
-Note that tablet users are eligible for desktop rates.
+Device-specific rates are hotel rates that are only visible and bookable by users on a specific device such as a mobile, tablet, or desktop.
+The rates are provided by Google's partners, and end-users can see and book the same device-specific rates on the partner's site.

 Country-specific conditional rates

-Country-specific rates are hotel rates that are only visible to and bookable by users who are searching for hotels from a specific country.
-Google determines the country by looking at the end-user's IP address.
-The rates are provided by Google's partners and users can see and book the same country-specific rates on the partner’s own country-specific site.
+Country-specific rates are hotel rates that are only visible and bookable by users who are searching for hotels from a specific country.
+Google determines the country using the end-user's IP address.
+The rates are provided by Google's partners, and end-users can see and book the same country-specific rates on the partner's own country-specific site.

 Language-specific conditional rates